Benjamin Wainwright (actor)

 Benjamin Wainwright is an English actor.

 Career

 He played the lead role of Frederick Trenchard in Julian Fellowes period-drama Belgravia: The Next Chapter in 2024.
 His credits also include Gangs of London, and BBC One series' World on Fire and The Split.

 He has a voice role in The Lord of the Rings: The War of the Rohirrim.
 In September 2024, he started production in the title role of an adaptation of Maigret for PBS Masterpiece, based on Georges Simenon’s novels about Jules Maigret, a chief inspector for the Paris police.
-It has now been released on Masterpiece Theater in the US.
+It has now been released on Masterpiece Theater in the US, with Wainwright filming a second series in 2026.